Codecademy/docs/content/general/concepts/ruby-on-rails/ruby-on-rails.md

 ## Use Cases

 Ruby on Rails is used across many industries for building web apps and services.
-This includes applications like marketing websites, CMSs, eCommerce sites, and custom web applications.
-The duties for anyone working with Rails may include:
+This includes applications like marketing websites, Content Management Systems (CMSs), eCommerce sites, and custom web applications.
+Tasks for working with Rails may include:

 - Creating templates that generate web pages for the front end.
 - Writing web services that return JSON for JavaScript-based front-end applications.